GarwelGarwel/KerbalHealth/README.md

 All kerbals on missions are affected by radiation, which slowly but permanently reduces their maximum HP.
 Radiation is measured in banana equivalent doses (about 1e-7 Sv), or simply bananas.
 1e7 (10,000,000) bananas reduce max HP by 10%; 1e8 (100,000,000) bananas kill a kerbal.
 Currently, there is no way to reduce the dose, so plan missions carefully.

 The amount of Radiation a kerbal receives depends on many factors.
 Most importantly, it is determined by their location.
 Many planets and some moons have magnetic fields that stop some radiation; atmospheres are also very effective in shielding it (see [wiki](https://github.com/GarwelGarwel/KerbalHealth/wiki/Radiation) for more).
 Being close to a celestial body helps screen some rays too.
 E.g., radiation level at Kerbin's sea level is 1,000 times lower than in interplanetary space just outside Kerbin's SOI.
 Cosmic radiation is also greater closer to the Sun.
+To check environment before sending astronauts, you can use magnetometers and Geiger counters provided by supported mods or embedded in advanced stock probe cores.

 Being on EVA takes away all the protection your ship provides and dramatically increases radiation level.
 Artificial radiation is created by certain parts like atomic engines and nuclear reactors.

 You can protect kerbals from radiation (both cosmic and artificial) by adding shielding to the vessel.
 It is provided by some parts, like structural panels, heat shields and mk3 cargo bays.
 These parts and most crew pods can be improved by adding Radiation Shielding to them in the Editor.
 You can never eliminate all radiation, but you can reduce it to non-dangerous levels.